-We only suggest doctors that are aware of the international best practices in IVF and clinics that provide the right treatment without simply trying to sell you the most expensive package.
+We only suggest doctors that are aware of the international best practices in IVF and clinics that provide the right treatment at fair prices.

-The quality of eggs is one of the most common reasons for IVF failure, especially in older women.
+The quality of eggs is one of the most common reasons for IVF failure, and it declines steeply as a woman ages.

-If you have low ovarian reserve or have had multiple failed cycles of IVF with your own eggs, you might have to consider an egg donor.
+If you have low ovarian reserve or have had multiple failed cycles of IVF with your own eggs, you might have to consider an egg donor for your IVF cycle.

-IVF with donor eggs in Malaysia is legally allowed.
-You can send in your donor requirements like race, nationality, complexion, height, education, etc. and the donor bank in Malaysia will find one who closely matches your requirement.
+IVF with donor eggs in Malaysia is legally allowed and nicely regulated.
+You can send in your donor requirements like race, nationality, complexion, height, education, etc. and we will connect you with the donor bank to provide closely matching profiles.

-If you also need Preimplantation Genetic Diagnosis or PGD testing with IVF in Malaysia, it can be done.
+If you also need Preimplantation Genetic Diagnosis or PGD testing with IVF, Malaysia has the finest of genetic laboratories.

 - Family history of genetic diseases